AI-Powered Respiratory Health Monitoring

 After

-Introducing the new cough strength indicator
+Challenge: Creating the cough strength indicator

 Before